aqborromeo/IRS-PM-2023-01-28-GRP1-CareerWise-Chatbot/SystemCode/src/backend/README.md

 alembic upgrade head
 ```

-4. If you're running the API for the first time.
-Run the seeder to fill the database with preliminary data.
+1. Run the seeder to fill the database with preliminary data.

 ```bash
 flask seed run